-Jury trials require preparation, skill, a little luck and stamina.
+Jury trials require preparation, skill, a little luck, and stamina.
 A top criminal defense attorney must be prepared for the expected and the unexpected.
-A great trail lawyer will be able to handle anything that develops.
+A great trial lawyer will be able to handle anything that develops.

 Start of Trial

 The start of trial starts with picking a jury.
 The process of jury selection is often called “voir dire” or to tell the truth.
 The process of picking a jury is critically important as these are the people who are going to decide the facts of the case.